whosonfirst/whosonfirst-sources/sources/README.md

 ## Quattroshapes

-_A gazetteer of non-overlapping, authoritative polygons around a curated list of places._
+_A gazetteer of non-overlapping, authoritative polygons around a curated list of places.
+Quattroshapes includes open data from government and other sources, many of which require attribution.
+See [remarks](https://github.com/whosonfirst/whosonfirst-sources/blob/master/sources/quattroshapes_remarks.md) for detail._

 * id `404734183`
 * name `quattroshapes`